u-adrian/PraktikumNN/README.md

 ## Description of the Experiments
 ### Experiment 1: net_configuration
-This experiments trains and evaluates different GAN architectures.
+This experiment trains and evaluates different GAN architectures.
 We test two core ideas:
 First a simple and small architecture using only a few layers called SmallGan.
 Second a more complicated structure based on residual connections called ResGan.